SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-fedex-shipping-account.md

         • **Sender**: The sender (or shipper) is responsible for any duties and taxes incurred when the <Glossary>shipment</Glossary> reaches its destination.
 This option is typically used when the sender wants full control over the shipment's costs.

         • **ThirdParty**: A third-party account is billed for duties and taxes.
 This option is used when the sender wants another designated company (not the sender or receiver) to pay the applicable fees.
-This means that the designated third party will bear the costs of duties and taxes instead of the sender or receipient.
+This means that the designated third party will bear the costs of duties and taxes instead of the sender or recipient.

         *`Note`: When the**ThirdParty** option is selected, an additional form is displayed for you to enter the third-party account details.*
       </td>